 Can you see the northern lights in Iceland’s fjords?

-Are roads to the fjords safe?
+Are roads to the fjords safe to drive?

-Can you take a ferry between fjords?
+Can you take a ferry between fjords in Iceland?

 Can you swim in Iceland’s fjords?

-Do Icelanders live in the fjords?
+Do people live in Iceland’s fjords?

 Are Iceland’s fjords good for camping?